Featurevisor

 Deprecating a feature will still include the feature in generated datafiles and SDKs will still be able to evaluate the feature, but evaluation will lead to showing a warning in the logs.

-This is done to help notify the developers to stop using the affected feature without breaking the application.
+This is done to help notify the developers to stop using the affected feature or its variable without breaking the application.

 Archiving